unifyh/crosshair_remap/README.md

 3. Ranged weapons:
    1. Melee actions will use the ***Melee Weapons and Actions*** setting.
    2. Reload actions will use the ***When No Crosshair*** setting.
-   3. Primary and secondary actions will use the respective settings.
+   3. Primary, secondary, and shotgun special actions will use the respective settings.
 4. Others remain unchanged, except when no crosshair is present, at that time the ***When No Crosshair*** setting will be used.

 ## Map to Vanilla Crosshairs